worldbank/gld/Support/B - Country Survey Details/ARM/Classifications_of_Industry_and_Occupation.md

 | T | T-Activities of HH as employers | Other | Other |
 | U | U-Activities of extraterritorial organizations and bodies | Other | Other |

+The "Major Group Letter" column is the only infomation contained in the original industry variables; "Industry Name" is from ISIC Rev.4 to match the letters in the raw datasets; "10-Group Categorization" shows how we mapped the letters in the raw datasets to our GLD variable `industrycat10` whereas "4-Group Categorization" shows mapping from 10-group to a broader level categorization.

 **Occupation**

 Mapping occupational codes takes longer since SLSCO-08 and ISCO-08 have more discrepancies than industry dose.
 SLSCO-08 has very similar structure and classification at the major group, or the three-digit level.
 SLSCO-08 is mainly different from ISCO in that below each four-digit subgroup where five-digit minor groups should represent more narrowly defined occupation, the four-digit subgroup codes are repeated attached with different occupation labels.
 This might be an intention to include all specific occupations and keep their original occupation description that belong to a known subgroup.
 Although this is a significant difference from ISCO's structure, this difference in fact does not affect our mapping, as the upper-level subgroup stays unchanged.